 During the war years, de Maistre hardly painted but restarted once peace had returned, selling works and carrying out private commissions for society portraits.
 Little known today is that from 1912 to 1948 the Olympic Games awarded medals for art and literature about sport.
 ‘The Football Match’ was submitted for the 1948 London Summer Olympics, representing Great Britain in the painting event of the art competition.

 During the 1950s, de Maistre exhibited at the Royal Academy of Arts, was part of Arts Council exhibitions and had work bought by leading art galleries including the Tate.
 A new theme started to appear in his works following his confirmation in the Roman Catholic faith and he created a number of modern religious works for public collections, exhibitions and buildings including for Westminster Cathedral.
 In his final decade there were some important statements of recognition from his adoptive home, with the Whitechapel Gallery holding a major retrospective in 1960 and with de Maistre being made a CBE in 1962.

-Colourful art design pocket square ‘The Football Match’ makes a perfect rugby gift for men who enjoy their rugby, whether it is for a birthday, anniversary, Christmas or simply as a thank you.
+Colourful and unusual art design pocket square ‘The Football Match’ makes a unique rugby gift for men who enjoy their rugby, whether it is for a birthday, anniversary, Christmas or simply as a thank you.